sebastian-soderholm/boxinator/README.md

   - Dashboard: View current shipments
   - New shipment: Create new shipments
   - My shipments: View all shipments, order and filter by status and date range
-  - Account: Edit their own account information
+  - Account: Edit own account information
 #### Admin
   - Dashboard: View all users' current shipments
   - New shipment: Create new shipments